Chaitannyaa/Docker-Compose-Project/README.md

-# Docker-Compose-Project
+# Docker_Compose_Project

-# This project deploys a multi-container application using docker-compose.yml file.
+# This project deploys a multi-container application with the help of Docker-Compose.

 ![Capture](https://user-images.githubusercontent.com/117350787/225546388-0df65232-ff89-4c6a-bdb8-13954857d652.PNG)